GBarbascumpa/GBarbascumpa/README.md

 ## Greetings, I am Galina.
+Passionate Cybersecurity Professional
+Multilingual Business Intelligence Consultant
+Lawyer by Training

-🔭 I’m currently working on MS in Cybersecurity Risk & Strategy 🌱 I’m currently learning Python, and Framework
+-🔭 I’m currently working on MS in Cybersecurity Risk & Strategy -🌱 I’m currently learning Python, and Framework
-👯 I’m looking to collaborate on Cybersecurity Related Projects
+-👯 I’m looking to collaborate on Cybersecurity Related Projects

 <!--
 **GBarbascumpa/GBarbascumpa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.